-Official Yardages will be determined utilizing grid workers and laser rangefinder equipment.
-Grid workers positioned along the sides of the grid will mark the longest ball for each hitter in each group by standing over the ball.
+Official Yardages will be determined utilizing grid workers, laser rangefinder equipment, and / physical yardage markers.
+In events and qualifiers where laser range finders are utilized, grid workers positioned along the sides of the grid will mark the longest ball for each hitter in each group by standing over the ball wearing a color-matched vest.
 An ALDC official will record the (laser calculated) distance from the tee box to the grid worker.

 Any two recorded drives within a division round within six inches (6”) of each other are considered a tie.
 In the event there are two or more such confirmed yardages recorded, those tied players will hit four (4) additional balls in one minute and thirty seconds (1:30) (Playoff) to determine the final winning drive, but only if it is for first place to qualify, transfer, or win.
 A playoff will continue until a winner is determined.
 If one of the players is not present for the playoff, the player present will be deemed the winner.